Did you watch the Golden Globe Awards on Sunday? I love this Tweet:

 I just figured out who Jaimie looks like.
 Jenna Dewan-Tatum!
 Couldn't they be sisters?
 I think Jaimie could take some cues from Jenna's brow techniques, as that's my main gripe here—her arches are over-tweezed and their darkness accentuates that.
 But I do like her soft, full updo, and the rest of the makeup is fine.

 Leslie has had better red carpet moments.
-Like this, this and most of all, this.
+(Like this.
+And this!)
 Tons more volume is needed in her hair, I think—I'm actually surprised she wore it this flat.
 I also think she needs a more vibrant dress colour and accessories instead of this rose silk with the floral choker... it seems too precious.

 Melissa has lost so much weight since this event last year, and she has improved her styling game, too!
 I am a huge fan of her deep V neckline, long necklace and Boho waves—all so flattering and comfortable-looking.
 I can even support the false lashes in this instance, to draw the eye upward.
 She looks fantastic.